AIoT-Consulting/AJAX_Example/README.md

 I've reviewed my html & script but do not understand what I'm doing wrong.

 See images bellow.
-The first image shows the error appearing in the console The second image shows the location (line 49 of the index file) where the error is occuring. result of clicking
+The first image shows the error appearing in the console<br>
+The second image shows the location (line 49 of the index file) where the error is occuring.<br>
+The third and fourth images show the content of two consective XML files (dont worry about the numbers on the webpage being differnt as I've paused debug).<br>

 ![Error1](https://github.com/AIoT-Consulting/AJAX_Example/blob/main/assets/Screenshot%20Errors_1.png)